PatrickBaus/SCAN2000_STM32_Firmware/README.md

 The source code is based on the project by [George Christidis](https://github.com/macgeorge/SCAN2000STM32).
 It uses CubeMX instead and it makes use of the STM32 HAL labraries instead of the low-level libraries.
 It can be built using a Makefile.

 ## Installation
 Two options to upload the firmware are detailed below.
-One uses the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) programmer with a GUI provided the ST, the other uses the open souce toolkit [stlink](https://github.com/stlink-org/stlink) and does the upload via the command line.
+One uses the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) programmer with a GUI, which is provided by ST. The other option uses the open souce toolkit [stlink](https://github.com/stlink-org/stlink) and does the upload via the command line.
 The latter is recommended and simpler to use when building the binaries from the sources, because both compiling and uploading can be done via the same Makefile script.

 ### STM32CubeProgrammer
 To flash the SMT32G0, I use an [ST-Link programmer](https://www.st.com/en/development-tools/st-link-v2.html) along with [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).